 Your treatment team

-MFT has a team of healthcare professionals who provide specialised inpatient and outpatient care for patients with severe or difficult asthma, including specialist nurses, physiotherapists, a clinical psychologist, allergy specialist and respiratory consultants.
 Our Severe Asthma Service not only provides an excellent clinical service but also produces a significant amount of research into asthma through clinical trials, the academic programme based at the North West Lung Centre, and collaborations with the University of Manchester.
 This means we are at the cutting edge of new asthma treatments.

 We provide assessment, treatment, support and advice to patients with severe and difficult to control asthma.
 Our ethos is to offer holistic, personalised care through a specialised team of health professionals.

-We also have a clinic for patients who may have had a flare up of mild or moderate asthma who have attended hospital, to provide a thorough review asthma treatment, provide education on self-management and a tailored asthma management plan.
+Professor Simpson and Dr Hannah Durrington provide a clinic for patients who may have had a flare up of mild or moderate asthma who have attended hospital, to provide a thorough review asthma treatment, provide education on self-management and a tailored asthma management plan.